kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     }

     /*
-     * Deletion based on pseudo code from pages 50-53 of:
+     * Deletion based on pseudo code on pages 50-53 of: www.serc.iisc.ernet.in/~viren/Courses/2009/SE286/2-3Trees-Mod.ppt *
-     *
-     * www.serc.iisc.ernet.in/~viren/Courses/2009/SE286/2-3Trees-Mod.ppt
-     *
      * We reduce deletion of an internal node's key to deletion of a leaf node's key by swapping the deleted key
      * with its in-order successor and then deleting the key moved to its successor's prior position.
 To prevent deleting it from a two node, which